APPLICATION STANDARDS & POLICIES

 “Developing citizens of character dedicated to serving their Nation and community."

 Attention Parent/Guardian, please read and discuss this entire application with your student.
 It is important that you both clearly understand the Air Force JROTC program before applying for enrollment.
 Return completed application SIGNATURE FORM (with counselor/instructor endorsement) to the AFJROTC Department at Ferguson Education Center.
-You may scan and email completed form, hand deliver, or have school counselor send in interschool mail to firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, or email@example.com.
+You may scan and email completed form, hand deliver, or have school counselor send in interschool mail to firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org.

 Belonging to Air Force JROTC is a privilege, not a right.
 Cadets must meet and maintain acceptable standards of academic achievement and personal conduct and appearance as prescribed by the Air Force.
 In accordance with AFJROTC Instruction 36-2001, the Senior Aerospace Science Instructor (SASI) reserves the right to remove anyone from the program for failure to meet standards, or for any other reason deemed appropriate by the principal (of the host school) and the SASI.

 I confirm that I am, or will be, enrolled in and attending 9-12th grade in an Arlington Independent School District High School campus.
 (Determined by Air Force policy, IAW AFJROTCI 36-2001.)

 The AFJROTC program at Ferguson Education Center is a 3 part academic program.
 Academics (assignments, assessments and research projects/presentations) are 40% of the JROTC grade.
 Uniform wear, conduct and community service make up the other 40%.
 Wellness (physical fitness) is 20%.